Bedirhan233/Vr-FishCream/README.md

 ## Parent and Kids
-Before I tell you my area I just want to mention that I wanted to have a challenge for myself, to no use update in the project.
-I really wanted to learn the event system and coroutines, it was challenging but fun.
-My area of responsibility was the family system, kids and parent.
-I wanted to make a object pool for the whole system.
-Instantiate kids, parent and empty family objects first, then systematicly put the kids and parents under empty family objetcs.
+Before I tell you about my area, I just want to mention that I wanted to challenge myself by not using the Update method in this project.
+I really wanted to learn the event system and coroutines—it was challenging but fun.
+My area of responsibility was the family system, including the kids and parents.
+I wanted to create an object pool for the whole system, instantiate the kids, parents, and empty family objects first, and then systematically assign the kids and parents to the empty family objects.

-When the family was ready to go, I made 3 point for them.
-Point A where they start to go from and move towards point B, which is the kiosk.
-Because I wanted to create a asyrncous system I used coroutines.Then I move those families to the kiosk staation with coroutines and let the members of the family do their things then leave and go to point C where they resets.
+Once the family was ready, I set up three points for them: Point A, where they start, moving towards Point B, which is the kiosk.
+Since I wanted to create an asynchronous system, I used coroutines.
+I then moved those families to the kiosk station with coroutines, letting the members of the family do their tasks, then leave and go to Point C, where they reset.

 Here you can see how I instantiate different objects